In this article, you will learn

 Data Source "Serial Number"

-If the option Serial Number [63] is selected as the Data Source, both the serial number sequence and the width of the serial number can be configured.
+If the option Serial Number [63] is selected as the Data Source, you can configure the serial number sequence as well as the width of the serial number .

 Figure 11: The tab Content with the Data Source Serial Number